atomist/sdm-local/README.md

 # Slalom: Local Software Delivery Machine

+A software delivery machine is a program that understands code and delivery flows.
+Further description is in the Atomist sdm project and in Rod Johnson's blog [Why you need a Software Delivery Machine](https://the-composition.com/why-you-need-a-software-delivery-machine-85e8399cdfc0).
+This [video](https://vimeo.com/260496136) shows an SDM in action.

+The blogs and videos show an SDM that connects to Atomist's cloud service.
+This repository contains a *local* software delivery machine that works on your development machine and responds to your commits, performing whatever actions you decide should happen in response to new code.

+> This project is purely
+open source and can be used without the
+Atomist service.
+However, the code you write it can run unchanged to benefit your entire team if you do connect to the Atomist service, as the `SoftwareDeliveryMachine` API is identical between local and cloud SDMs.

-A software delivery machine is a program that understands code.
-You customize it to work with the code you care about: fix formatting errors (with commits), perform code reviews, run tests, publish artifacts, etc.
+You customize an SDM to work with the code you care about: fix formatting errors (with commits), perform code reviews, run tests, publish artifacts, etc.

-This local software delivery machine responds to your commits, performing whatever actions you decide should happen in response to new codes.

 It also responds to your commands: to create new projects, edit code in existing projects, or other actions you program into it.

-The instructions here will (someday) take you through
+The instructions here will take you through

-   * initializing your local SDM
+   * Initializing your local SDM
-   * seeing it react to a push
+   * Seeing it react to a push
       * then changing how it reacts to your push
-   * creating a new project with a generator
+   * Creating a new project with a generator
       * then changing it to work from a project of your choice
-   * changing code with an editor
+   * Changing code with an editor
       * then making your own code editor
-   * running a command
+   * Running a command
       * then making your own commands

-Later, when they've proven useful, you can elevate your push reactions, generators, editors, and commands into the cloud for your whole team to use (with Atomist).
+Later, when they've proven useful, you can elevate your push reactions, generators, editors, and commands into the cloud for your whole team to use with [Atomist](www.atomist.com).

 ## Setup

-The SDM works on projects, which are git repositories.
+The SDM works on projects that are `git` repositories.

 To find projects on your filesystem, the SDM looks in directories group by owner (on GitHub, the owner is an organization or user; on BitBucket, the owner is a user or a BitBucket Project), and it looks for each owner directory